 Borrowing limit of 20 books at a time.
 Books may be renewed if not on hold or recalled, but must be physically returned to library for renewal.

-Videos and DVDs will circulate to faculty/staff for a period of 7 days and may be renewed at the library.
+DVDs will circulate to faculty/staff for a period of 7 days and may be renewed at the library.

 - Recall period- return within two (2) days